Shun-ichi Iwasaki

-Shun-ichi Iwasaki (岩崎　俊一, Iwasaki Shun’ichi; born August 3, 1926) is a Japanese engineer.
+Shun-ichi Iwasaki (岩崎　俊一, Iwasaki Shun’ichi; 3 August 1926 – 25 July 2025) was a Japanese engineer.
 He was professor at Tohoku University and then became president and of Tohoku Institute of Technology.
 He was also a professor at Lanzhou University (China).
 Iwasaki's pioneering work on perpendicular magnetic recording has been integral to the development of modern hard disk drives.

-Background and education
+Background

 Shun-ichi Iwasaki was born on 3 August 1926 in Fukushima prefecture, Japan.
 When the family moved, he attended Akita Junior High School.
-In 1946, he became a student in the Faculty of Engineering at Tohoku University(東北大学, Tohoku Daigaku) and received a B.A. degree in communications engineering in 1949.
+In 1946, he became a student in the Faculty of Engineering at Tohoku University (東北大学, Tohoku Daigaku) and received a B.A. degree in communications engineering in 1949.
 He then joined the Tokyo Telecommunications Engineering Corporation (renamed Sony Corporation in 1958), where he was a member of the tape recorder development team.
 He rejoined Tohoku University in 1951 and, in 1959, received a D. Eng. degree supervised by Kenzo Nagai working on audio recording on magnetic tape.

-Iwasaki is married with two children.
-He is retired from academic life and resides in Sendai.
+Iwasaki was married with two children.
+He retired from academic life and resided in Sendai.
+Iwasaki died from pneumonia at a Sendai hospital on 25 July 2025, at the age of 98.